code-423n4/2024-03-taiko/README.md

 _Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._

-- All code inside contracts/team/ uses ERC20's `transferFrom` instead of `safeTransferFrom`.
+- All code inside [packages/protocol/contracts/team] uses ERC20's transferFrom instead of safeTransferFrom.
 This is known and acceptable.
+- All findings from our previous audit reports (see below) are ineligible for awards.

 # Overview